elifortmort/levelGenerator/README.md

   - f, flag
   - c, coin
   - g, ground
+  - spaces and not indentations to for open area

 The text must contain at least one symbol to run (one by one).
 The game is to collect all the coins to unlock the goal.